-Over the years wild jungle fowl was domesticated further and people even started breeding them to create some of the beautiful breeds we know today.
+Over the years wild jungle fowl were domesticated further and people even started breeding them to create some of the beautiful breeds we know today.

-These new breeds lived in relative harmony with humans the their need to fly diminished.
-Also as they were bred further, so their ability to fly diminished.
+These new breeds lived in relative harmony with humans so their need to fly diminished.
+As they were bred further their ability to fly also diminished.